NaturailyShopify/Naturaily-netlify/_posts/2020-01-30-why-large-organizations-fail-to-implement-it-projects-successfully.md

 ---
-title: Why Large Organizations Fail To Implement IT Projects Successfully
+title: Why Your Organization Fails To Implement IT Projects Successfully
 description: >-
   To understand the complexity of the problem, it’s crucial to understand the small parts that constitute it.
 All the flaws that cause the failure of implementing technological projects can be easily avoided.
-slug: enterprise-software-development-failure-causes
+slug: why-your-organization-fails-to-implement-it-projects-successfully
 layout: post
 date: '2020-01-30 02:49:44 +0200'
 category: Software development